taogen-docs/resources-of-learning/#cs-foundations.md

 - [Linux Documentation Project Guides](https://tldp.org/guides.html)
   - Linux Filesystem Hierarchy by Binh Nguyen [HTML](https://tldp.org/LDP/Linux-Filesystem-Hierarchy/html/), [PDF](https://tldp.org/LDP/Linux-Filesystem-Hierarchy/Linux-Filesystem-Hierarchy.pdf)
-- **The Linux Command Line: A Complete Introduction** (2nd, 2019) by William E. Shotts, Jr.
+- **The Linux Command Line: A Complete Introduction** (2nd, 2019) by William E. Shotts, Jr. [4.38, 1579]
-- **Linux Pocket Guide** (3rd, 2016) by Daniel J. Barrett
-- **Linux Bible** (10th, 2020) by Christopher Negus
-- Linux Command Line and Shell Scripting Bible (3rd, 2015) by Christine Bresnahan and Richard Blum
+- **How Linux Works: What Every Superuser Should Know** (3rd, 2021) by Brian Ward [4.16, 1133]
-- **UNIX and Linux System Administration Handbook** (5th, 2017) by Evi Nemeth, Garth Snyder, Trent R. Hein, Ben Whaley
+- **UNIX and Linux System Administration Handbook** (5th, 2017) by Evi Nemeth, Garth Snyder, Trent R. Hein, Ben Whaley [4.44, 946]
-- **Linux in a Nutshell: A Desktop Quick Reference** (6th, 2009) by by Ellen Siever, Stephen Figgins, Robert Love
+- **Linux in a Nutshell: A Desktop Quick Reference** (6th, 2009) by by Ellen Siever, Stephen Figgins, Robert Love [3.92, 785]
-- **How Linux Works: What Every Superuser Should Know** (3rd, 2021) by Brian Ward
+- **Linux Pocket Guide** (3rd, 2016) by Daniel J. Barrett [4.07, 632]
+- **Linux Bible** (10th, 2020) by Christopher Negus [4.29, 413]
+- **鸟哥的Linux私房菜：基础学习篇** (4th, 2018) by 鸟哥
+- 鸟哥的Linux私房菜：服务器架设篇 (3th, 2012) by 鸟哥
+- **Harley Hahn's Guide to Unix and Linux** (2008) by Harley Hahn [4.43, 28]
+- Linux Basics for Hackers: Getting Started with Networking, Scripting, and Security in Kali (2018) by OccupyTheWeb [4.12, 392]
+- Linux for Beginners: An Introduction to the Linux Operating System by Jason Cannon [4.00, 302]
+- Linux Command Line and Shell Scripting Bible (3rd, 2015) by Christine Bresnahan and Richard Blum [4.14, 250]
+- Beginning Linux Programming by Mathew Neil and Richard Stones [3.77, 155]
 - Linux Administration Handbook by Evi Nemeth, Garth Snyder, and Trent Hein
-- Linux Basics for Hackers: Getting Started with Networking, Scripting, and Security in Kali (2018) by OccupyTheWeb
-- Modern Linux Administration: How to Become a Cutting-Edge Linux Administrator (2019) by Sam R. Alapati
+- Modern Linux Administration: How to Become a Cutting-Edge Linux Administrator (2019) by Sam R. Alapati [4.25, 21]
 - Cybersecurity Ops with bash: Attack, Defend, and Analyze from the Command Line (2019) by Paul Troncone, Carl Albing Ph.
 D
-- **鸟哥的Linux私房菜：基础学习篇** (4th, 2018) by 鸟哥
-- 鸟哥的Linux私房菜：服务器架设篇 (3th, 2012) by 鸟哥
-- Beginning Linux Programming by Mathew Neil and Richard Stones
-- Linux for Beginners: An Introduction to the Linux Operating System by Jason Cannon
-- **Harley Hahn's Guide to Unix and Linux** (2008) by Harley Hahn

 Shell

+- **Learning the bash Shell** (3rd, 2005) by Cameron Newham, Bill Rosenblatt [3.87, 611]
+- **Classic Shell Scripting: Hidden Commands that Unlock the Power of Unix** (2005) by Arnold Robbins, Nelson H. Beebe, Nathan Torkington [4.04, 276]
 - **Bash Cookbook: Solutions and Examples for Bash Users** (2nd, 2017) by Carl Albing, J.P.
-Vossen, Cameron Newham
+Vossen, Cameron Newham [3.88, 173]
-- **Learning the bash Shell** (3rd, 2005) by Cameron Newham, Bill Rosenblatt
-- **Bash Pocket Reference** (2nd, 2016) by Arnold Robbins
+- **Bash Pocket Reference** (2nd, 2016) by Arnold Robbins [4.24, 177]
-- **Classic Shell Scripting: Hidden Commands that Unlock the Power of Unix** (2005) by Arnold Robbins, Nelson H. Beebe, Nathan Torkington
 - Advanced Bash-Scripting Guide: An in-depth exploration of the art of shell scripting by Mendel Cooper [LINK1](https://tldp.org/LDP/abs/html/index.html), [LINK 2](https://www.linuxtopia.org/online_books/advanced_bash_scripting_guide/)
 - Shell Scripting: How to Automate Command Line Tasks Using Bash Scripting and Shell Programming by Jason Cannon
 - UNIX Shells by Example by Ellie Quigley